schoolofcities/urban-data-storytelling/urban-data-visualization/data-visualization/data-visualization.md

 ### Design for your output

-Effective visualization isn’t one-size-fits-all.
+Effective visualization isn't one-size-fits-all.
 Always consider where and how your work will be seen.
 Tailor your design choices to the medium and the audience:

 - *Print vs digital*: Pick fonts, line weights, and colors that are clear at the specific resolution and/or paper size that you are designing for.
 What works on a low-resolution screen may not translate well to paper.

 - *Presentations vs. reports*: Slides call for bold, minimal visuals with large text and fewer details.
 Reports allow for more complexity and written explanation.